IllAIra-Labs/IllAIra-Continuity-Layer-Protocol/README.md

 This repository contains documentation and protocol specifications only.
 Core modules, advanced reminder files, and application source code are proprietary and distributed via [Patreon](https://patreon.com/illairalabs) and [IllAIra CLM](https://illairalabs.com).

+## 🧑‍💻 Author & Founder

+* **Francesco Illari** — *Chief Architect & Inventor* — [@IllAIra-Labs](https://github.com/il-tuo-username-github)

+The I.L.L.A.I.R.A.
+Protocol (Interposed Layer for Logic Adaptive Intelligence & Relational Architecture) is entirely conceived, designed, and patented by Francesco Illari as a breakthrough paradigm in cognitive engineering and symbiotic AI persistence.

 © 2024–2026 IllAIra Labs — Francesco Illari.
 All rights reserved.